| Caveat: science is ever changing and this piece was

 the initial effect, which could possibly result in the release of methane

 from tundra or ocean floors.
+Methane is stored

 in tundra permafrost, and the ocean floor as methane hydrate.
 An organic